-CAT.GEN.MPA.112(SL) Responsibilities of the Flight Operations Officer/Flight Dispatcher
+$CAT.GEN.MPA.112 (SL) \ \ Responsibilities \ \ of \ \ the \ \ Flight \ \ Operations \ \ Officer/Flight$ Dispatcher

-(a) A flight operations officer/flight dispatcher in conjunction with a method of control and supervision of flight operations shall:
+- (a) A flight operations officer/flight dispatcher in conjunction with a method of control and supervision of flight operations shall: - (1) assist the PIC in flight preparation and provide the relevant information;

-- (1) assist the PIC in flight preparation and provide the relevant information; - (2) assist the PIC in preparing the operational and ATS flight plans, sign when applicable and file the ATS flight plan with the appropriate ATS unit; - (3) furnish the pilot-in-command while in flight, by appropriate means, with information which may be necessary for the safe conduct of the flight; and - (4) notify the appropriate ATS unit when the position of the aeroplane cannot be determined by an aircraft tracking capability, and attempts to establish communication are unsuccessful. - (b) In the event of an emergency, a flight operations officer/flight dispatcher shall: - (1) initiate such procedures as outlined in the operations manual while avoiding taking any action that would conflict with ATC procedures; and - (2) convey safety-related information to the pilot-in-command that may be necessary for the safe conduct of the flight, including information related to any amendments to the flight plan that become necessary in the course of the flight. - (c) If an emergency situation which endangers the safety of the aeroplane or persons becomes known first to the flight operations officer/flight dispatcher, he/she shall notify the appropriate authorities of the nature of the situation without delay, and requests for assistance if required.
+- (2) assist the PIC in preparing the operational flight plan and the flight plan to be filed, - (3) when applicable, assist the PIC in preparing the preliminary flight plan, and submit it to a unit designated by the appropriate ATS authority; - (4) sign, when applicable, and file the flight plan to a unit designated by the appropriate ATS authority; - (5) furnish the pilot-in-command while in flight, by appropriate means, with information which may be necessary for the safe conduct of the flight; and - (6) notify the appropriate ATS unit when the position of the aeroplane cannot be determined by an aircraft tracking capability, and attempts to establish communication are unsuccessful. - (b) In the event of an emergency, a flight operations officer/flight dispatcher shall: - (1) initiate such procedures as outlined in the operations manual while avoiding taking any action that would conflict with ATC procedures; and - (2) convey safety-related information to the pilot-in-command that may be necessary for the safe conduct of the flight, including information related to any amendments to the flight plan that become necessary in the course of the flight. - (c) If an emergency situation which endangers the safety of the aeroplane or persons becomes known first to the flight operations officer/flight dispatcher, he/she shall notify the appropriate authorities of the nature of the situation without delay, and requests for assistance if required.